 The Jordan Trail Association (JTA) was established in July of 2015 with the purpose to develop, mark and maintain the trail and provide comprehensive information about the trail.

-To join the first Thru-Hike, you can choose to do a longer route where you camp overnight or join for just a day trip.
-Day trips leave from Amman at the Abdoun Mall parking lot and cost 30 JD, which includes transportation, guides, breakfast, lunch and water.
+When the time comes, you can join the Thru-Hike by choosing to do a longer route where you camp overnight or for just a day trip.
+Day trips leave from Amman at the Abdoun Mall parking lot and cost 30 JD, which includes transportation, guides, breakfast, lunch, and water.